gabejg/DST-Assessment-05/README.md

 * Matt Corrie
 * Luke Hawley

-Our project is equity split of 30/35/35/0 relative to the list above.
+Our project is equity split of 26/37/37/0 relative to the list above.

 ## Reading Order

 All Report content is found in the /Report directory and takes the following structure:
 * 00 - Introduction
 * 01 - Word Scraping
-* 02 - PySpark implementation
+* 02 - Using PySpark for parallelisation
-* 04 - Aside into other methods
+* 04 - Other methods and analysis
-* 04 - Performance Analysis
 * 05 - Conclusion

 ## Data